rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

  * Always check that includes are only necessary for the file in which they are included.
    Try to avoid excessive including especially in header files.
 Double check this when you remove code.
+ * Use quotes `"` to include local headers from the same relative source directory.
+This should only occur in source files and non-public header files.
+Otherwise use angle brackets `<>` around included header filenames.
+ * Avoid relative paths with `..` when possible.
+Paths with `..` are necessary when including (internal) headers from source paths not in the same directory as the including file, because source paths are not passed with `-I`.
+ * Avoid including library internal headers from non-internal files.
+For example, try not to include headers from libcudf `src` directories in tests or in libcudf public headers.
+If you find yourself doing this, start a discussion about moving (parts of) the included internal header to a public header.

 # libcudf Data Structures